oracle/weblogic-kubernetes-operator/documentation/site/content/samples/domains/model-in-image/update1.md

       - Apply your changed Domain YAML file:

-        **NOTE**: Before you deploy the domain custom resource, ensure all nodes in your Kubernetes cluster [can access `auxliary-image` and other images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).
+        **NOTE**: Before you deploy the domain custom resource, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
+If so, then you need to put the Domain YAML file's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
+See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

         ```shell
-        $ kubectl apply -f /tmp/sample/mii-update1.yaml
+        $ kubectl apply -f /tmp/mii-sample/mii-update1.yaml
         ```

     - Option 2: Use the updated Domain YAML file that is supplied with the sample:

-        **NOTE**: Before you deploy the domain custom resource, ensure all nodes in your Kubernetes cluster [can access `auxliary-image` and other images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).
+        **NOTE**: Before you deploy the domain custom resource, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
+If so, then you need to put the Domain YAML file's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
+See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

         ```shell
-        $ kubectl apply -f /tmp/sample/domain-resources/WLS/mii-update1-d1-WLS-v1-ds.yaml
+        $ kubectl apply -f /tmp/mii-sample/domain-resources/WLS-AI/mii-update1-d1-WLS-AI-v1-ds.yaml
         ```

 1. Restart ('roll') the domain.